WBBSE Solutions For Class 8 Maths Arithmetic Chapter 2 Pictograph And Pie Chart

 2. Audience of the modern songs is maximum.

-3. Audience of the classical songs is minimum.
+3. The audience of the classical songs is minimal.

 WBBSE Solutions For Class 8 Maths Chapter 2 Pictograph And Pie Chart 14